Logan Taylor

-Logan’s identity was most firmly rooted in his small town heritage of friends and family, which he cherished throughout his life.
+Logan’s identity was most firmly rooted in his relationships with friends and family, which he cherished throughout his life.
 He was known for his exuberant personality—always the life of the party, greeting friends and strangers alike with a warm hug and a witty comment.
 His hobbies reflected his diverse interests and zest for life.
 He was an avid collector of Nike Air Jordan shoes and basketball cards; enjoyed summer evening golfing with family and the AF Men's League; he was always the best DJ at a house party; a chef and grill master extraordinaire; and was the BIG LEADER on the Mario Kart Chart during his college years.
 His passion for video gaming later became a cherished bond with his sons, whom he lovingly challenged and inspired with his playful mastery.
 Additionally, as an amateur astronomer, Logan found joy beneath the night sky, gazing through his telescopes and sharing the wonders of the cosmos with those around him.

-At the heart of Logan’s life was his unwavering devotion to family.
+At the heart of Logan’s life was his unwavering devotion to his family.
 He and Jacklyn (Tiede) Taylor, his soulmate and lifelong partner, first met in middle school and began their courtship in 1993.
 Their love blossomed and adventures together endured for over three decades, with their bond a constant presence in the lives they touched.
 Logan was a devoted father to his children, Benson Taylor and Jameson Taylor, instilling in them a love for sports and active participation.
 His commitment extended into his community as he helped coach American Falls Youth Sports for ten years, playing a pivotal role in guiding many young athletes toward numerous victories and teaching the values of teamwork and perseverance.

 Logan is preceded in death by his grandparents Don and Alene Benson, his mother Donna Benson Schofield, and his father Ron Taylor.
 He is lovingly remembered and survived by his devoted wife Jacklyn Taylor; his sons Benson and Jameson; his father- and mother-in-law, James and Debbie Tiede; his sisters-in-law Meredith (Sony) Galvan and their children Jeffrey and Jesselle; Erin (Thomas) Kress and their children Alaira, Amelia, and Korbin; and Alex (Koryl) Tiede; as well as numerous cousins and friends who held him dear.

 The depth of Logan's character was evident to all.
 Everyone who knew him recognized that there was never a Logan without Jackie, nor a Jackie without Logan — a testament to their inseparably intertwined lives for 33 years.
+And there was never a more proud father of the two boys that were the highlight of his life's success.

 Friends and family are invited to honor Logan’s memory and celebrate shared fun memories at a viewing and funeral service held at St. John's Lutheran Church, 656 Tyhee Avenue, American Falls, Idaho 83211.
 The viewing will begin at 10:00 a.m. on May 5, 2026, followed by the funeral service at 11:15 a.m., and graveside service at Falls View Cemetery with lunch to follow.